jeninedrew/learn/README.md

-# A Learning App built with React (Also learning React, obvs)
+# A Learning App built with React

 ## Summary